Why Aviation SMS Audits Are Important

 - What you are doing is working.

-Having strong documentation for why you make choices during issue management:
+Having strong documentation for why you make choices while conducting your risk management processes:

 - Makes it much harder for auditor to attack your conclusion;

 - Significantly reduces “forgetting” why certain decisions were made;